laravel/docs/scheduling.md

     composer require guzzlehttp/guzzle

 <a name="events"></a>
 ## Events

-To execute code on every scheduled task operation, you may listen for the [events](/docs/{{version}}/events) fired by the scheduler.
+If needed, you may listen to [events](/docs/{{version}}/events) dispatched by the scheduler.
 Typically, you should place these event listeners within your application's `App\Providers\EventServiceProvider` class:

     /**
      * The event listener mappings for the application.